ivan-kleshnin/backends/README.md

 "The perfect API" now looks less achievable then ever, despite all the collective effort of scientists, engineers, programmers and all the other.

 TODO: redefine pros and cons per vendor, not per category.
 Many of pros and cons are vendor-specific.
+Also categorization is unsolvable in general as most popular vendors are quite unique in their feature sets.

 ### 🔮 0.
 Previous state of the art in REST